Emmy nominees getting ready for Sunday’s big night

 Louis-Dreyfus has the more crowded shelf of trophies, having won six times as best comic actress for her character.

-There’s a similar feeling for Carice van Houten of “Game of Thrones,” another much-honored HBO series that has wrapped up.
+There’s a similar feeling for Carice van Houten of “Game of Thrones,” another honored HBO series that has wrapped up.

 “We’ve had a lot of parties along the way, of course,” she said.
 “But this feels like it really is the end.
 So, I feel like we really want to go out with a blast and, you know, hopefully we’ll take them all.”